Peter B Food Safety

 FOOD SAFETY AND HEALTH ARTICLES

 Providing several types of safety articles about wash rinse sanitize with over 30 years of real kitchen and management experience to Oahu and all Hawaii.
-We help foodservice facilities attain a high standard of food safety.
+We help foodservice facilities attain a high standard of food and health safety.

 Proper washing and sanitizing of food equipment, includes dishes, tableware, pots & pans, cutting boards… yes, anything that food touches.
 Improper cleaning and sanitizing is an important process that helps prevent Foodborne illnesses.